Tips for successful marketing through coupon websites

 Once a coupon customer visits your business, you have an opportunity to increase their purchase beyond the coupon.

 For example, many restaurants offer coupons for a free dessert or entrée, knowing that customers are likely to also order main meals and drinks.
-Or a garage that offers a free oil-change could encourage customers to add a wheel balance or a full service - at normal or only slightly discounted rates.
+A garage that offers a free oil-change could encourage customers to add a wheel balance or a full service at normal or only slightly discounted rates.